HackYourFuture/React/week4/README.md

 - The app should make use of the Context API
 - You can either use an API that you have built or access to (then just include the backend code in the project) or should use data from a public API. _You will not be graded on backend code_
 - You should not use class components
+- Follow the [guidelines for technical assignments](https://github.com/HackYourFuture/ta_guidelines).
+This will help you not get stuck or end up with only half an application and make sure that what you have at the end is something presentable.
+Your README should also be filled with information for potential recruiters/reviewers

 ## Final product
 The final product (the repository is the product, not just the application) should be something that you can show off on your CV.
 So have a look at our technical assignment guidelines [here](https://github.com/HackYourFuture/ta_guidelines) and our design guidelines [here](https://github.com/HackYourFuture/design_guidelines) to see what it entails.
 By following those guidelines your app AND your code will look great, making it a great thing to show off to employers.
 You will also get into the habit of doing this with all the technical assignments you will get during your job search.